Leveraging Multi-Agent System (MAS) and Fine-Tuned Small Language Models (SLMs) for Automated Telecom Network Troubleshooting: METHODOLOGY

 \subsection{Multi Agent System for Automated Network Troubleshooting}

-We present a Multi-Agent System (MAS) for automated network troubleshooting, as illustrated in Fig.~\ref{fig:MAS}.
+We present a MAS for automated network troubleshooting, as illustrated in Fig.~\ref{fig:MAS}.
 The MAS is built on top of the Hypha framework~\cite{hypha_framework}, a real-time application framework designed for agentic workflows.
 Hypha extends FastAPI by enabling Remote Procedure Calls (RPC) over WebSockets and HTTP, while providing features tailored for agent-based implementations.
 These include API annotations for schema agents, seamless integration of LLM agents with local or remote tools, and automatic service discovery of agents and tools.
 To orchestrate these components, we leverage Schema Agent~\cite{bioimageio_chatbot}, an LLM-powered workflow engine that supports error recovery through the ReAct loop, as well as API calls and code generation/execution.
-Together, Hypha and Schema Agent enable seamless and efficient agent-to-agent (A2A) interactions, forming the foundation of our automated troubleshooting framework.
+Together, Hypha, Schema Agent, and the ReAct Loop enable seamless and efficient agent-to-agent (A2A) interactions, forming the foundation of our automated troubleshooting framework.
+This design reduces inter-agent communication overhead and improves failure handling within the MAS.

 Within the MAS, we developed six specialized agents, each responsible for distinct tasks.
 The intelligent conversational orchestrator serves as the central controller, interpreting user intents or detected network faults and delegating tasks to the appropriate agents.
 The solution planner agent is one of the most critical components, tasked with generating accurate, reliable, and stepwise troubleshooting procedures.
 To strengthen its reasoning, it is integrated with an external knowledge graph built from telecom troubleshooting documents—including performance metrics (PM), fault alarms (FM), and configuration management (CM) data.
 We employ HippoRAG~\cite{hipporag} as the retrieval backbone, which consistently outperforms standard RAG and GraphRAG in our internal evaluations.
 HippoRAG enhances grounding by integrating LLM-extracted triples with phrase- and passage-level knowledge graphs, while employing a personalized PageRank algorithm to prioritize the most contextually relevant information.